Thomas Innes of Learney

 The heraldic achievement of the Office of the Lord Lyon King of Arms.

 Sir Thomas Innes of Learney (26 August 1893 – 16 October 1971) was a Scottish officer of arms who was Lord Lyon from 1945 to 1969.

+Life

+Innes was born in 1893.
+He succeeded his grandfather as Laird of Learney at the age of 17.

+He studied law at Edinburgh University and in 1922, he became an advocate in Scotland.

 He was Carrick Pursuivant and Albany Herald in the 1920s and 1930s.
+In 1928, he married Lady Lucy Buchan, sister of the heiress of Auchmacov and daughter of the 18th Earl of Caithness.

+In 1945, he succeeded Sir Francis Grant as Secretary of the Order of the Thistle and Lord Lyon King of Arms.
 He was a very active Lord Lyon, strongly promoting his views of what his office was through his writings and pronouncements in his Court.
 In 1950, he convinced the Scots Law Times to start publishing the decisions made in Lyon Court.
 By ruling on uncontested petitions, he was able to expound many of his theories in court but not under review of his superior court, and get them published in the judicial record.
 His treatise, Scots Heraldry, was first published in 1934 when he was Carrick Pursuivant; then a second, enlarged edition came out in 1956, and it has practically eclipsed earlier works on the subject.
 Following his retirement as Lord Lyon in 1969, he was appointed Marchmont Herald, and continued as Secretary of the Order of the Thistle until 1971.